lalee826/gmkf_nbl_somatic/Data/README.md

 - sample_manifest.csv: Metadata file for GMKF tumors hosted on the cloud platform Cavatica
 - target_expmat.tsv: Bulk RNA expression count data for the TARGET cohort
 - target_gsva_for_classification.tsv: ssGSEA results of bulk RNA sequencing data in the TARGET cohort.
 Results shown here are scores binned into one of 40 quantiles from -20 to 20.
+- topPaths.RDS: R data file of top gene ontology pathways after analysis of ranked list of pathogenic mutations in GMKF cohort performed in online portal
 - tumor_clinical_data.tsv: Clinical and molecular features table of the GMKF cohort
 - tumor_purity_results.tsv: Results of tumor purity analysis performed in bulk RNA sequencind data of the GMKF cohort
 - unique_coding_mutations_full.tsv: Unannotated SNVs and short insertion/deletion mutations called by only one variant caller